icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 14. If you want to use logstash with local systems logs within the /var/log directory you will have to give permissions to logstash in order to do this.
-This will be for the Apache logs but can be use for any directory in this tree.
+This will be for the Apache logs but can be used for any directory in this tree.
+Alternatly,recommended is to use collectd service to gather and ship the logs from local and remote systems to logstash, but more complex to setup.
+This is for an easy test to show its working.

 Put logstash in the adm group